-In this blog post, Joey opens up about how his homosexuality affected his ability to find a genuine support system and manage his mental health, particularly because of his religious upbringing.
+In this blog post, Joey opens up about how his sexuality affected his ability to find a genuine support system and manage his mental health, particularly because of his religious upbringing.

 This post is part of a series dedicated to sharing personal stories, journeys, and insights about mental health and anxiety from members of our community.

 Sitting in the church pew at ten years old, one thought kept racing through my mind: “I’m probably going to hell.”
 When homosexuality was occasionally brought up in religious sermons throughout my 13 years of Catholic school, I regularly watched churchgoers seated around me nodding in agreement that marriage between people of the same sex was forbidden and that a life of chastity was the only path for people with “intrinsically disordered” inclinations, like me.
 Sitting through these sermons was really hard.
 I remember my blood boiling, my hands shaking, and just wanting to run out of the church and cry.